“And now, our God, we give thanks to you and praise your glorious name.”

 A Note to our Friends with Disabilities:

-In Our New Pro Cathedral: Our Sanctuary, Saint Miriam Café, Spiritual Lending Library, Restroom Facilities, CFF Classrooms, and all other public and garden spaces within the parish grounds are ADA Accessible to all those with physical limitations and wheelchairs.
-The only inaccessible area is the Mezzanine Level for our Music Team.
+Access Within Our Parish Building: Our Sanctuary, Saint Miriam Café, Spiritual Lending Library, Restroom Facilities, CFF Classrooms, and all other public and garden spaces within the parish grounds are ADA Accessible to all those with physical limitations and wheelchairs.
+The only inaccessible area is the Undercroft area.
 Otherwise, there are no steps or stairs to limit movement.
 We will be happy to assist you with special requests, or to greet you upon arrival to make your stay with us more enjoyable and stress free.
+If an event is within the undercroft level, we will make every effort to accommodate those with special needs or limitations.